-The Assistant Vice Chancellor/Assistant Vice President for Campus Safety or designee shall immediately consult with the President or Executive Vice President regarding the incident to assess the need for declaration of a campus emergency, in collaboration with the Director of Emergency Management, University Incident Commander and other emergency responders, if necessary.
+The Assistant Vice Chancellor/Assistant Vice President for Campus Safety or designee shall immediately consult with Senior Vice President regarding the incident to assess the need for recommendation for the need of a declaration of a campus emergency, in collaboration with the Executive Operations Team and other emergency responders, if necessary.

 This EMP will promulgate under the authority of the President of the University.
-Decisions concerning the discontinuation of University functions, cancellation of classes, or cessation of operations, rest with the institution President or designee.
-During a Declaration of a Campus Emergency, the institution President and the Executive Vice President or designee, shall place into immediate operation its procedures to meet the incident to the extent possible and to safeguard its students, faculty, staff and property.
+Decisions concerning changes to campus status (discontinuation of University functions, cancellation of classes, or cessation of operations), rest with the institution President.
+In the President's absence, the Senior Vice President for Administration and Finance will act in his/her place with regard to changes to campus status per recommendation from the Executive Operations Team.
+During a Declaration of a Campus Emergency, the institution President and the Senior Vice President or designee, shall place into immediate operation its procedures to meet the incident to the extent possible and to safeguard its students, faculty, staff and property.